Harshrai1023/Gemini-qa-chatbot/readme.md

 Before running the code, make sure to set up the required dependencies:

 - **Streamlit:** The user interface is built using Streamlit, a popular Python library for creating web applications with minimal code.
-- **Google Gemini-Pro API:** To use the Gemini-Pro model, you need to obtain an API key and configure it using the `GOOGLE_GEMINI_KEY` environment variable.
+- **Google Gemini-Pro API:** To use the Gemini-Pro model, you need to obtain an API key from [Here](https://makersuite.google.com/app/apikey) and configure it using the `GOOGLE_GEMINI_KEY` environment variable.
 - **dotenv:** The `dotenv` library is used for loading environment variables from a file.

 ## Installation